itsadityakr/daily-code-challenge/STL - Standard Template Library/deque/readme.md

   - `std::deque` offers `O(1)` time complexity for insertions and deletions at both ends.
   - Indexed access (`dq[i]`) also provides `O(1)` time complexity, making it suitable for scenarios where efficient random access is needed.

 These notes cover the basics of `std::deque` in C++, including its operations, advantages, considerations, and performance characteristics.

-Let me know if you have any further questions or need additional examples!
+- Aditya Kumar